thunderbird/webext-docs/compose.rst

 .. api-section-annotation-hack::

 Open a new message compose window.

-If the provided ComposeDetails object does not provide ``body``, ``plainTextBody`` or ``isPlainText``, the default compose format of the used/default identity is used.
-The :ref:`accounts_api` API can be used to get the used/default identity and its default compose format.
+The compose format can be set preferably by ``details.isPlainText`` or by specifying only one of ``details.body`` and ``details.plainTextBody.``.
+Otherwise the default compose format of the used/default identity is used. **Note:** Specifying ``details.body`` and ``details.plainTextBody`` without also specifying ``details.isPlainText`` threw an exception in older versions of Thunderbird.
+Since Thunderbird 98, this combination creates a compose window with the compose format of the used/default identity, using the appropriate ``body`` or ``plainTextBody`` value.

 .. api-header::
    :label: Parameters